ewallah/moodle-availability_language/README.md

 See http://docs.moodle.org/en/Installing_plugins for details on installing Moodle plugins

 # Initial Configuration
-This plugin does not need a After installing the plugin, you have to enable the plugin on site level: a site administrator can enable this filter for the site in Administration > Site administration > Plugins > Filters > Manage filters.
+This plugin does not need configuration after installation.

 # Theme support
 This plugin is developed and tested on Moodle Core's Boost theme and Boost child themes, including Moodle Core's Classic theme.